A Bulgarian Adventure to Sofia & Plovdiv

-The golden cupolas of the Alexander Nevsky Memorial Cathedral, probably Sofia's most iconic landmark.
-Is is one of the largest eastern Orthodox cathedrals in the world.
+The green and golden cupolas of the Alexander Nevsky Memorial Cathedral, Bulgaria's undisputed landmark building.
+It is one of the largest eastern Orthodox cathedrals in the world.

 The St Nikolai Russian Church in central Sofia whose golds and greens mimic those of the Alexander Nevsky Cathedral nearby.